I’m going to be straight with you:

 Along with great product photography, having great product descriptions allow customers to understand what a product is and what it does.

-- They copy/paste manufactuer descriptions (guaranteed to get you penalised)
+- They copy/paste manufactuer product information (guaranteed to get you penalised)

 - They focus on the features of the products, not on their benefits

-- They leave out key information that aids the buying decision
+- They leave out key information that aids purchase decisions

 If you have a list of features, take each one and think about the benefit it brings to your customers.